-3. This Article does not restrict the rights of any Party to enforce its regulations concerning port state control, immigration, customs, public health, protection of life, safety of vessels and security within ports, dangerous cargoes and pollution of the environment.
+3. This Article shall not restrict the rights of a Party to enforce its domestic laws and regulations concerning port state control, immigration, customs, public health, protection of life, safety of vessels and security within ports, dangerous cargoes and pollution of the environment.

-4. This Article does not apply to requests for a vessel to be arrested in pursuit of claims for which a lien may be placed.
+4. This Article shall not apply to requests for a vessel to be arrested in pursuit of claims for which a lien may be placed.